roscoe83/DocuMind/README.md

 - Handle the partial write case and retry the remaining bytes

 - Add integration tests for the new export endpoint

+- Fix race condition in the cache that could return stale data under load